Invincible Career®

 Ages when you peak at everything

-Likewise, you probably know that careers have peaks too.
-Some professions have very short time windows of top performance (e.g., athletes).
+Likewise, you probably know that careers have peaks, too.
+Some professions have very short time windows for top performance (e.g., athletes).
 Others can last longer, but they do eventually come to an end (e.g., surgeons).

 For example: